soodifficult/Readdoc-backup-EN/IO Template.md

 Write value to IO.
 - parameter

-  `io_name`: the name of analog io which you can call get_io_list function to get, and make sure you shuould write value to output io
+  `io_name`: the name of analog io which you can call get_io_list function to get, and make sure you shuould write value to output io.
 `value`:
   | Value name             | Value |
   | ---------------------- | ----- |
   | DRY_CONTACT_HIGH_VALUE | HIGH  |